private03/Movie_Recom_Proj/README.md

 - **Feedback Loop (Conceptual)**: Although not implemented in the current version, the project includes considerations for a feedback loop where users' ratings of recommended movies can be used to update and refine the model, ensuring the recommendations remain relevant and accurate over time.

+Environment Setup
+To run this project, Python 3.8 is required.
+Follow these steps to set up a virtual environment and install necessary packages:

+Creating a Virtual Environment
+Navigate to the Project's Root Directory: Open your terminal and change directory to the root of the project.

+Create a Virtual Environment: Run the following command:

+bash
+Copy code
+python3 -m venv myenv
+This creates a new virtual environment named myenv.
+You can choose a different name if desired.

+Activating the Virtual Environment
+On macOS/Linux:
+bash
+Copy code
+source myenv/bin/activate
+On Windows:
+cmd
+Copy code
+myenv\Scripts\activate
+Installing Dependencies
+With the virtual environment activated, install the project dependencies using:

+bash
+Copy code
+pip install -r requirements.txt
+Save to grepper
+This installs all necessary packages as listed in the requirements.txt file.

+Running the Project
+After setting up the environment and installing dependencies, you're ready to run the project.
+For instance, to launch the Streamlit app, execute:

+bash
+Copy code
+streamlit run src/streamlit_app.py
+Save to grepper
+Adjust the command based on your project structure and entry points.

 #### Technologies Used

 - **Python**: The primary programming language for the project, chosen for its rich ecosystem of data science and machine learning libraries.